McCartneyAC/Back_of_the_Envelope/README.md

 * * Cook's Distance Calculator (onHover over ggplot)
 * * Leverage Calculator?
 * * Influence index plot (from `car`, can it be remade in `ggplot2` though?)
+* Adjust `SjPlot`'s marginsplot to include a dotted line at 0 for reference.

 With a sufficient amount of effort, this could actually be a pretty good tool for multilevel linear modeling, provided I can figure out what exactly the error was with `mice`'s MCMC imputation.